YLokma/Password-Manager/README.md

 - **Context Menu**: Perform actions like visiting the website or modifying/deleting an account, directly from the list view.
 - **Search Functionality**: Search for accounts using keywords, website domains, application names, or OCR-extracted text with improved relevance scoring.
 - **Find Current Account**: Automatically locate the account associated with the current application or website.
+- **Run on System Startup**: Optionally enable the program to run automatically when the system starts.
+- **Show on Launch**: Optionally display the Password Manager GUI immediately after launching the program.

 ## How It Works